intentor/adic/README.md

 ### <a id="bindings-setup"></a>Bindings setup

 Sometimes the bindings list can become (very) large and bloat the `SetupContainers()` method of the context root.
-For better organization, it's possible to create a reusable object which will group and setup related bindings in a given container.
+For better organization, it's possible to create reusable objects which will group and setup related bindings in a given container.

 To create a bindings setup object, implement the `Adic.IBindingsSetup` interface: